harold699/harold699/README.md

-# Hello, I'm Harold Steve Fotso
+# Hello, I'm simo fotso harold steve
 <a href="https://www.linkedin.com/in/simo-simo"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn" /></a>

 I am a recent graduate with a strong interest in technology and a dedication to solving complex problems.
 My academic and practical experience in computer science led me to cybersecurity, where I focus on SOC operations, detection engineering and incident response.